Awesomegamergame/AGG-Productions/README.md

 # AGG-Productions

-This is the AGG Productions Launcher its a WIP as of now
+Welcome to the first release of the AGG Productions Launcher this launcher is a replacement for the old chaotic launcher which was old slow and just very plain

 # Building / Contributing